kdgdkd/ramiho/README.md

 ## Customization
 There are a number of elements that are expected to be customized to the user's own preferences.
-Just open ramiho on a text or code editor.
+Open ramiho on a text or code editor.

 **Locale**
 ramiho comes with Spanish and English interfaces. ramiho would like to speak your language, so please consider creating new locales.
 Choose which to use within the fCONF function (change fLOCALE_EN for fLOCALE_ES to turn the interface to Spanish).

 **Favorite Connexions**
-ramiho allows to load preferred connexion configurations in batch, using the Favorite Connexions submenu.
-You should customize this section of the code to have an easy way of loading your own favorite setup configurations.
+ramiho allows to load preferred connexion configurations in batch, using the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) menu.
+You should customize this section to have an easy way of loading your own favorite setup configurations.

 The Favorite Connexions menu currently uses three ways of saving connexions:
-- embedded in ramiho's code as a list of aconnect commands (fSET_x functions)
+- embedded in ramiho's code under three fSET_x functions, as lists of aconnect commands
-- in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands, so they may get overwritten
+- in one of three svdcnx files under favcnx directory, as lists of aconnect commands; these files are also used to save current configurations, so they may get overwritten
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You may edit these files and functions, and adapt the header of the menu (fSETX_HEADER and fSET_ACT) to display some description of the connexions you've set up.
+You may edit these files and functions, adapt the header of the menu (fSETX_HEADER) with a description of the connexions you've set up, and link them with commands (fSET_ACT).

 ## Usage

+ramiho generates a dynamic list of available MIDI ports from connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
+This results in very lean commands; for example,
+- press **1** to see the list of ports and connexions
+- [**+12**](https://edpanfleto.com/kdgdkd/git/ramiho_connect.png) will send the MIDI signal from port number 1 to port number 2.
+- **-3\*** will close connexions from port number 3 to any other port (* is a wildcard)

+#### using *
+ramiho accepts using **\*** as a symbol for "every other device" when connecting / disconnecting.
+On the terminal
+- +2* will connect device number 2 to every other device
+- +*3 will connect every other device to device number 3
+- -*4 will disconnect every other device from device number 4

 ### with terminal interface
 When ramiho is launched without arguments, it will load ramiho's terminal interface.
 This is the main interface for ramiho.
 You will see the Help header with the list of available commands, and the list of MIDI ports and connexions.
 In English, it should look similar to this: